 I use these five marketing tactics every time I get a new dental client for my digital marketing agency, and they usually make my dentists substantially more money than traditional paid advertising.

 So find a comfy chair.
 Settle in.
-Because what follows is THE definitive list of five clever ways to market your dental clinic for 2020 and beyond.
+Because what follows is THE definitive list on digital marketing for dentists: five clever ways to market your dental clinic for 2020 and beyond.

 1. Post Short, Valuable YouTube Videos To Rank For Dentist Keywords In Your City

 I’ve said it before and I’ll say it again: YouTube is the best way to get to the top of Google and related search engines, whether you’re a retail store or a dental practice.
 It’s the largest search engine on the planet after Google, and with over 5 billion videos watched on YouTube every day, Google heavily prefers to show videos hosted on YouTube more than any other platform.
 When it comes to digital marketing for dentists, YouTube is a no-brainer.

 - The top four ways consumers typically look for dental clinics on search engines are “dentist”, “dental clinic”, “dentists”, and “dental practice”.
 These are your anchor keywords.
 You’ll be using them and variations of them in your videos and descriptions, along with the name of your city or subregion.

 - Create a short, two minute video on a dental topic of your choosing.
 Something like “How to Floss for Cleaner Teeth”.
 Don’t go too heavy on the branding — show the dental clinic and logo at the beginning of the video for a few seconds, and then jump straight into providing value.

 - At the end of the video title, add your anchor keyword plus your city or subregion.
 Try to make it look natural — don’t just stuff keywords.
 For example, if I’m a dental clinic on Kingsway in Vancouver, my video title is now “How to Floss for Cleaner Teeth — A Kingsway Dentist Story”